Pacific3/PTModel/README.md

 `PTModel` is a simple object store for persisting data on iOS applications.

+---
+# When to use `PTModel`

 **Please note:** this is in no way an attempt to replace `CoreData`.
 Its way far from that.
 If you're looking for an alternative for `CoreData`, you may want to take a look at [`FCModel`](htp://github.com/marcoarment/FCModel).

+`PTModel` serves well when you only need to persist a set of data, without worrying too much about performance.

+1. Save some user configuration
+2. Persist data between app launches
+3. Some kind of cache, maybe?

+`PTModel` is not designed to be a full-featured object graph.
+If what you need is save multiple entities, related to each other, what you want is to use `CoreData`.

 ---
 # Usage

 To use `PTModel`, you just need to subclass it: